about this site

 about the journal

-The identity of the journal, like its location, is multiple: European in the continental sense, but also transatlantic and colonial.
+The identity of the journal, like its location, is multiple: European in the continental sense, but also transatlantic and antipodean.
 The journal translates European social theory, mainstream and marginal, and it also takes theory from the margins of the world system to the centres.
+Marxist in origin, after Marx by necessity, the journal is vitally concerned with change as well as with tradition.

 For contents of past issues of the journal, see the Sage website